Mohammed-ALAmri/My-Movie-List/readme.md

 ### Overview

-This is My Final Project, It's a simple Movie app where you can add your favorite movies and remove them, I have use Javascript and Firebase .
+This is My Final Project, It's a simple Movie app where you can add your favorite movies and remove them, I have use HTML, CSS, Javascript, Firebase and The Movie Database (TMDB) API.

 ---